evisdrenova/roady/README.md

 Some other things you want may to update:

 - favicon
-- home icons in the topbar
+- home icons in the top nav bar

 ## Roady Roadmap